dvdanko/dvdanko/README.md

 * C# in 2022;
 * Kotlin in 2024

-When I was in my 2nd, 3rd and 4th years in college.
+when I was in my 2nd, 3rd and 4th years in college.

 I am developing in the areas of programming that interest me:
 * Frontend development;